Don't Vent In Public

 It is important to have a support network where you can let down your guard for a while.
 Create a very small cadre of trusted allies with whom you can vent when you need to, and then only when you really need to do so.

-By the way, give some careful consideration not to just rely on your family for that support network.
+By the way, give some careful consideration to not just rely on your family for that support network.
 Even though your spouse may be very supportive, it can be very draining for him or her to be your primary venting recipient, particularly since your spouse may feel powerless to help you.
 After all, they can't network or interview for you!

 Once you have that clearly defined support network, stay positive with all other contacts and forums, emails and postings.
 Let the world see what an upbeat, confident professional you are - the sort of person they would really want on their own teams.

 As a friend who is an outstanding networker often says, stick to ABC ...
 Always Be Confident!
 And NEVER VENT IN PUBLIC!

 For more on maintaining a powerful professional image, see: